opencog/atomspace/opencog/persist/README.md

 Semantics
 ---------
-The correct semantics for the save and restore of values, including truth values, can be subtle: during recrusive saves or loads of outgoing sets, should values be clobbered?
+The correct semantics for the save and restore of values, including truth values, can be subtle: during recursive saves or loads of outgoing sets, should values be clobbered?
 Left untouched?
 Merged?
 The various possibilities all have different performance implications, as well as usability implications.
 These are discussed in the `README.md` file for